izHumble/Virtual_Living_Room/main_guest_chair.md

 >> "Tea is a cup of life."
 >>   by Anonymous

-Use 3 dashes for an em-dash.
+Use 3 dashes for an em-dash (---).
 Use 2 dashes for ranges (ex., "it's all in chapters 12--14").
 Three dots ... will be converted to an ellipsis.
 Unicode is supported. ☺